[UPDATED OCTOBER 2023 after the latest ICF changes]

 It’s important to note that the value of an ICF credential may vary in different markets.
 While certain niche markets may not prioritize it as much, executive coaching and business coaching sectors, for example, tend to regard an ICF credential highly.
 In some cases, corporate and organizational clients may even require it.

-Embarking on the journey of acquiring an ICF credential, starting from ACC, then PCC, and finally MCC, is a rigorous path that cultivates your skillsets and demonstrates your commitment to professional growth and excellence.
+Embarking on the journey of acquiring an ICF credential, starting from ACC or jumping directly to PCC, and finally MCC (only PCC can apply for MCC), is a rigorous path that cultivates your skillsets and demonstrates your commitment to professional growth and excellence.

 You’re being asked to prove and demonstrate your competencies.
 This is where the industry is sifting through the sand, finding the gold.
 And if you are serious about this mastery path, know that a big part of it is challenging yourself to up your skills all the time.